 View: By latest product added | By earliest product added

-Below are some of the products UNIVERSITY GAMES has shared with ToyDirectory and TDmonthly
+Below are a select number of products from UNIVERSITY GAMES

 -- This game is played on a large mat with oversized characters, making it ideal for little hands and roomy enough for multiple players.

 ToyDirectory Product ID#: 3279 (added 3/21/2005)

 This toy features a FlipFaze technology that allows materials to change shape and color using warm tap water.
 This product comes complete with five ColorTwist strips and connectors, changing molding material in three colors, plastic mold for spinning tops, plastic mold for wheels, wooden rods, felt-tip marker and a step-by-step workbook so that kids can invent their own toys.

 ToyDirectory Product ID#: 4876 (added 9/29/2005)

 Did you know that snot keeps your lungs clean?
 Or that some bullfrogs are cannibals?
 Learn this and more as you travel around the game board answering queasy questions.
 Land on a Gross-Out space, and you may have to check another player for toe jam or describe the last time you threw up!
 Every time you answer a question or complete a Gross-Out, stretch your slime on the score line.
 Stretch it to 10 and complete a Lab Experiment to win the game!
 A dose of gross helps science make sense.
 Includes a game board, 110 Question cards, 50 Gross-Out cards, 30 Lab cards, a die and a jar of slime.
 For 2 to 4 players.

 — “This is one disgusting game,” commented Dolores Hopson, assistant manager of the Barnes & Noble in Macon, Ga.
 “Kids love it, and even the parents like it.”

 — It was rated the No. 1 gross toy on Amazon.com for the week of October 16, 2005.